Part 2. How to Manage Your Infrastructure as Code

 3Start the sample app: Use the shell module to execute the node binary to run the app in the background.

-To run this playbook, authenticate to AWS as described in Authenticating to AWS on the command line, and run the following command:
+To run this playbook, authenticate to AWS, and run the following command:

 console